Power-SLIC: Fast Superpixel Segmentations by Diagrams: Optimal Power-SLIC and Power-SLIC

 Hence, when optimally assigning pixels to superpixel centers, i.e., for $s_i=x_{c_i},$ superpixel areas prescribed to equal~$\kappa_i,$ and distance matrices $A_i = \Sigma_i^{-1},$ \mfnote{fix} the resulting superpixels can be characterized by cells of a GBPD.
-Moreover, the diagram parameters are extractable from the dual solution and yield a low-dimensional, resolution-independent representation of the superpixels.
+Moreover, the diagram parameters are extracted from the dual solution and yield a low-dimensional, resolution-independent representation of the superpixels (an algebraic representation of the boundary between two neighboring cells is provided by the quadratic equation that results from changing the respective inequality relation in~\cref{eq:GBPDcell} to an equality relation).

 In terms of computational complexity, we remark that~\labelcref{lp:primal} has $Nk$ variables and $2N+k$ constraints.
-The linear program can, however, be solved in $\mathcal{O}(N^3)$ using the Hungarian method for example.
+The linear program can, however, be solved in $\mathcal{O}(N^3)$ using the Hungarian method, for example.
 In our evaluation, we use the dual simplex of Gurobi~\cite{gurobi}.
-To improve performance, we apply the same locality assumptions of SLIC and add only those variables $\xi_{ij}$ for which~$p_j$ lies within a regional window of the center~$c_i$.
-To guarantee that every pixel is assigned, we choose this window to be the bounding box of~$C_i$.
+To improve performance, we apply a locality assumption similar to SLIC by adding only those variables $\xi_{ij}$ for which~$p_j$ lies within a regional window of the center~$c_i$.
+To ensure that every pixel is assigned, we choose this window to be the smallest bounding box of~$C_i$.
+The resulting algorithm, called Optimal Power-SLIC, is summarized in Algorithm~\labelcref{alg:optimal_power_slic}.

-We found that building the model consumes most of the time while solving the model takes usually less than $10\,$s per image.
+We found that building the model takes up most of the time, while solving the model usually requires less than $10\,$s per image.
 This suggests that more significant speed-ups can be achieved by avoiding Gurobi calls, e.g., by using a more specialized and adapted solver, such as min-cost flow.